 eCommerce fulfillment is more of an umbrella word to include the various stages and actions undertaken to deliver a package.
 It is not limited to just picking and sorting a product from the warehouse shelf.
 The process can be justified by breaking it down into the following components:

 No or low stock or high inventory costs due to excessive inventory can cause huge losses for a seller.
-Thus, inventory management and accurate forecasting are crucial to maintaining adequate inventory, no matter what kind of fulfillment model is employed.
+Thus, inventory management and accurate inventory forecasting are crucial to maintaining adequate inventory, no matter what kind of fulfillment model is employed.

 Inventory and Warehouse Management must be in sync to ensure that a customer does not place an order for an out-of-stock product.
 Thus, order management does not include just receiving an order; it also involves coordination with the warehouse management team to ensure the customer orders a product in stock.

-Picking, Sorting and Packing
+Picking, Sorting, and Packing

-This covers the entire first-mile to last-mile delivery and involves 3PL fulfillment companies with expertise in providing logistical solutions.
+This covers the entire first-mile delivery to last-mile delivery and involves 3PL fulfillment companies with expertise in providing logistical solutions.
 This phase of the eCommerce fulfillment cycle depends on multiple external factors, and thus, the term “AGWWP (All goes well, weather permitting)” is commonly used here.
-This stage ensures the product’s safe delivery at the customer’s doorstep without damage.
+This stage ensures the product’s safe delivery to the customer’s doorstep without damage.

 Certain product categories, such as clothing, account for a very high return percentage (75%).
 Thus, ensuring the product is returned intact from the customer to the seller is crucial.
 This phase of the eCommerce fulfillment cycle is important for sellers, especially as they require the product to be received back in the best condition with no further damage and can be resold after repairs to another customer who has placed the same order.